Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Part of the Star Wars Section at Madame Tussauds

-I recommend you to :::link|text=buy tickets in advance online|element=pa-666:::: the queues are huge every day.
-You can choose between standard (general) and Premium tickets.
+I recommend you to buy your tickets in advance online, as the queues are huge every day.
+You can choose between standard (general) or premium tickets.
 And if you are going to spend several days in London, you can buy the London Explorer Pass, which includes this ticket and many others.

-Buying your ticket at the Madame Tussauds box office is possible, but it is a museum that attracts 2.5 million visitors a year and queues can last up to 3 hours.
+Buying your ticket at the Madame Tussauds ticket office is possible, but it is a museum that attracts 2.5 million visitors a year and queues can last up to 3 hours.
 My advice is that if you are thinking of buying your ticket there, go very, very early.

-:::link|text=Book your tickets for the Madame Tussauds Museum|element=pa-666:::
+Book your tickets for the Madame Tussauds Museum

 One of the recreated scenes from Star Wars